a-yushko/Sample-Performance-Test-Report/README.md

 | 05\_UserProfile | 9863 | 403 | 291 | 926 | 964 | 1302 | 284 | 23931 | 0.00% | 2.6 | 10.6 |
 | TOTAL | 49326 | 458 | 292 | 935 | 993 | 1543 | 283 | 23931 | 0.00% | 13 | 69.6 |

+### Errors
+No errors encountered

 ### Observations:

-1. No errors encountered during load testing
-2. Maximum response time is 23931 milliseconds
+1. Maximum response time is 23931 milliseconds
-3. Minimum response time is 283 milliseconds
+2. Minimum response time is 283 milliseconds
-4. 99 percentile is less 1543 milliseconds
+3. 99 percentile is less 1543 milliseconds

-## Stress Testing
+## Scenario #2

 In this test, more than 100 users have been injected concurrently at a regular interval of 30 seconds for the below transactions.
 When the concurrent users reached 125, the first error (Internal Server Error Code 500) occurred.
 Eventually all the transactions started failing.
 Below is the response time dashboard for the run 1.
 Similar observations for the run 2 as well.